-When I first wrote the article that this blog post is based upon, I had just finished reading a superb book, The Tyranny of Numbers by economist David Boyle (2001).
+When I first wrote the ‘Number Crunching’ article that this blog post is based upon, I had just finished reading a superb book.
+It was The Tyranny of Numbers by economist David Boyle (2001).
 In it, he critiqued our society’s reliance on and obsession with numbers and data, concluding that the really important things in life can’t be measured.

 We have some really useless statistics as a result of our obsession – for instance, did you know that the average person will accidentally eat eight spiders during their lifetime while they are sleeping?
 Or that, in 1997, 39 people in the UK went to an accident and emergency department following an accident involving a tea cosy?
 However, because things like love, intuition, creativity, happiness and imagination are unmeasurable, they are given less importance by those making policy decisions; sometimes ignored completely.